Shailja-Jindal/Bidirectional-Job-Resume-Recommender-System/README.md

 ## Model

-Text data is trained on Doc2Vec Model.
+Text data is trained on **Doc2Vec** Model.
+Doc2Vec uses NLP but rather than working on frequency of each word, Doc2Vec can create a numeric representation of each  document by providing n-dimensional vectors.

 Uses Cosine similarity to find the closest match and recommend top (n) matches